 Summit Award projects must not include service to the BSA or its councils, districts, units, or properties.

-This project must be different from one that a Venturer used to fulfill requirements for the Eagle Scout rank, the Sea Scout Quartermaster rank, or the Girl Scout Gold Award.
+This project must be different from one that a Venturer used to fulfill requirements for the Eagle Scout rank or the Sea Scout Quartermaster rank.

 The following topics in the Guide to Advancement that apply to Eagle Scout service projects also apply to Summit Award service projects: